Gibbons-Lab/isb_course_2020/docs/16S/talk.md

 ## Diversity

-In microbial community analysis we are usually interested in two different diversity quantities, *alpha diversity* and *beta diversity*.
+In microbial community analysis we are usually interested in two different families of diversity metrics, *alpha diversity* (ecological diversity within a sample) and *beta diversity* (ecological differences between samples).

 ---